IGragon/BetterCatsBot/README.md

 # BetterCatsBot

-## Описание
+## Description
-Бот построен на асинхронной библиотеке aiogram и задеплоен на heroku Используется webhook
+Bot is built on asynchronous library aiogram and deployed on heroku

+Webhook is used

-## Функции бота
+## Bot commands
-/start - выводит приветствие
+/start - greets user

-/cat - переходит в режим обработки изображений

-/help - выходит из любого режима и отправляет список команд с описанием
+/cat - transition to image processing mode

+/help - exits any mode and shows the list of commands

+## Image processing
+Images are refined by SRRes-Net, that was trained on a dataset with cats for 1000 epochs.

+Due to Heroku's restriction on 500 Mb of memory, input images larger than 200px in any dimension will be compressed to 200px in that dimension.

-## Обработка изображений
+## Examples
-Изображения улучшаются SRRes-Net обученой на датасете с кошками 150 эпох

-Из-за ограничения heroku на 500 Мб памяти изображения более 200px в любой размерности будут ужиматься до 200px в этой размерности.
+There are examples of upscaling 128px images to 512px